Secondo Plugin Creation

 moving object is shown.

-sections.
+HoeseExtension sections.
 Its sufficient

 to write them down once.
 The given location is the directory relatively to the algebra

-.
+directory of the HoeseViewer.
 Similar it's enough to give the dependencies for a single

 display class.
 The remainder of this file should be self-explanatory.

-% Section:Start:Name % Section:End:NameAll extension code must be inserted between existing tags.
+In optimizer extensions, new files are very rare.
+The main task is to modify existing files.
+The problem is, that an append-only fashion is not sufficient because the used environment (Prolog) requires some order of the rules to create the results in the correct order.
+For this reason, the complete source code of the optimizer framework is tagged with tag formatted as follows:% Section:Start:Name % Section:End:NameAll extension code must be inserted between existing tags.
 If some code is outside such blocks, it cannot be converted into a plugin.
 If the extension needs additional files, copy them into an empty directory.
 Create the copyright file and an XML-file.
 The XML-file for an optimizer extension has the following structure:

-section only the Secondo version is supported.
+Dependencies section only the Secondo version is supported.

-section are the same as for other plugins.
+The Copyright section and the File section are the same as for other plugins.

-Files are copyied into a directory given as location
+Files are copyied into a directory given as location attribute relatively to the

-directory of Secondo.
+Optimizer directory of Secondo.

 Code snippets which should be inserted into existing files are listed as Blocks.

-is the name of the file to modify (within the
+The attribute file is the name of the file to modify (within the

-attribute specifies the name
+Optimizer directory).
+The section attribute specifies the name

 of the section where the code should be inserted.
 The attribute position

-describes whether the code should be inserted at the start of the section (first
+describes whether the code should be inserted at the start of the section (first)

-), respectively.
+or at the end of the section (last), respectively.
 This is only important if several extensions

 are installed.